 As the old saying goes, “There’s more than one way to skin a cat”, and while the same may go for rabbits; I have only found one good way to secure it to a hook.

 While you are still holding that measured section in between your two fingers, turn over your vise.
 Don’t let go of that spot!
 Because what we are going to be doing now, is attaching the rabbit strip to the hook, by way of the hook point.

 Readjusting the fly

-You cant tie the rest of the fly in this position, so you will need to remove it from the hook, slide the material down and place it back in securely.
+You cant tie the rest of the fly in this position, so you will need to remove the entire hook it from the vise, slide the material down and place it back in securely.

 The right direction

 Start your thread behind the dumbbell eyes, but before you do anything else you need to make sure that your strip is facing the right direction.

 Grab your rabbit strip and pull one end towards the hook eye.
 These flies ride hook point up so the way that you tie in the tail, is the way that the tail will stay.
 This is why you want to make sure that you have it correct.
 See the photos below for reference.